The Most Important Thing on Social Media: Do Not Pose as, Be a Legit User

 Legit blogs, bad advice

-The Invesp blog is a legit source for good marketing information so I was the more disappointed to find such flawed advice.
 I don’t say that it’s bogus but it’s wrong on many levels and people who follow it might even get banned.
+Most importantly though such posts are the outcome of the wrong mindset.

 Fake it till you make it?